-Although most drugs spread from the city to rural areas, the stimulant crystal methamphetamine has the opposite effect.
-Crystal meth has its roots in rural areas because of the way it is produced.
+Although most drugs spread from the city to rural areas, the stimulant crystal meth has the opposite effect.
+Meth has its roots in rural areas because of the way it is produced.
 However, first we’ll look at a brief history of the drug.

 Methamphetamine was first synthesized by a Japanese chemist in 1893 from the recent 1887 German development of amphetamine.
 Yet, it was not used for much until World War Two when German forces began using it to keep soldiers awake and alert on the battlefield for longer periods of time.
 After the war it was occasionally used as a diet pill or an antidepressant.